TAX CODE (MANDATORY FOR ALL STUDENTS)

 The cost of the course is € 200.

-For further information, please write to [email protected].
+For further information: [email protected].

 The Study Abroad Office does not provide support for looking for accommodation on the private market.
 Students are invited to contact tenants directly.